 There are a few reasons why your dog might have developed this strange behavior:

 Believe it or not, dogs can develop pica as well as humans.
-The condition is characterised by a strong desire to consume non-food items.
+The condition is characterized by a strong desire to consume non-food items.
 In humans, this often means eating soil, while dogs with pica tend to be drawn to rocks or gravel.

 Pica can have different root causes in different animals.
 Sometimes, it’s a psychological issue, but other times it’s a response to poor nutrition, or another medical condition.